rico345100/gulp-react-boilerplate/readme.md

 Build JS resources.
 It will create two scripts, vendor.js and bundle.js. vendor.js contains common scripts and bundle.js contains actual your code.

+### gulp clear::cache
+Remove all caches.
+Currently it only deletes cache file of persistify, which is located in ./node_modules/flat-cache/.cache.
+Use it when you added new node modules but Browserify didn't recognize that.

 ## Production Build
 To set your application production mode, simply update "environment" inside of config.json to "production".